ConvertKit Pricing 2025: The Ultimate Guide That Saves Beginners $1,440/Year

 For digital beginners, ConvertKit offers the best balance of features and affordability.

-The ROI Timeline: When ConvertKit Pays for Itself
+The ROI Timeline: When ConvertKit Pays For Itself

 Based on analysis of 500+ ConvertKit users in the beginner category:

-Month 1-2: Investment Phase
+Months 1-2: Investment Phase

 - Cost: $0-50